nicholasvoltani/nicholasvoltani.github.io/content/index.md

 - [[Resumo da apresentação O País do Agro é o País da Fome]]

 # Maps of Content (MOCs)
 Maps of Content are aggregations of notes with the same "theme".
-Here's the main ones I'm interested on:
+Here's the main ones:
 - [[00 MOC Personal Knowledge Management]]
 - [[010 MOC Marxism]]
 	- [[011a MOC Capital I]]